srushti-714/AZ-303-Microsoft-Azure-Architect-Technologies/Instructions/Labs/Module_4_Lab.md

    az provider register --namespace 'Microsoft.Insights'
    ```

-1. In the toolbar of the Cloud Shell pane, select the **Upload/Download files** icon, in the drop-down menu select **Upload**, and upload the file **\\\\AZ303\\AllFiles\\Labs\\01\\azuredeploy30301suba.json** into the Cloud Shell home directory.
+1. In the toolbar of the Cloud Shell pane, select the **Upload/Download files** icon, in the drop-down menu select **Upload**, and upload the file **C:\AllFiles\AZ-303-Microsoft-Azure-Architect-Technologies-master\Allfiles\Labs\01\azuredeploy30301suba.json** into the Cloud Shell home directory.

-1. From the Cloud Shell pane, run the following to create a resource group (replace the `<Azure region>` placeholder with the name of the Azure region that is available for deployment of Azure VMs in your subscription and which is closest to the location of your lab computer):
+1. From the Cloud Shell pane, the following command is used to create a resource group (replace the `<Azure region>` placeholder with the name of the Azure region that is available for deployment of Azure VMs in your subscription and which is closest to the location of your lab computer): (**Note:- just go through the command, as the resource groups are pre-created**)

    ```sh
    LOCATION='<Azure region>'